pnoleto/clould-vault/README.md

 # clould-vault
-A cloud storage project like Onde Drive, but with crytography
+A cloud storage project like One Drive, but with crytography